digitalheir/rechtspraak-js/README.md

   * `psi:zaaknummer` doesn't seem to split lists of identifiers correctly.
 A string like 97/8236 TW, 97/8241 TW is probably two case numbers, not one.
 * The XML defines a prefix that refers to the relative URI `bwb-dl`.
 Prefixing to relative URIs is a practice that has been deprecated by W3C.

+## Further reading
+This work is a spin-off from my Master thesis, [Automatic Assignment of Section Structure to Texts of Dutch Court Judgments](https://digitalheir.github.io/java-rechtspraak-library/).

 ## License

 [GPL v3](https://www.gnu.org/licenses/gpl.html).
 Note that this is a viral open source license.
 If you create derivatives,